jonarmstrong-github/CF-CODE102-READING-NOTES/CODE201-DAY01-CLASS01-READING-NOTES.md

 ## VOCABULARY

-Contanonate - the combining of strings
+Concatenate - the combining of strings

-## LEARNING THAT OCCURED AND PROBLEMS THAT ARE SOLVED
+## LEARNING THAT OCCURRED AND PROBLEMS THAT ARE SOLVED

 ### Emmet
 Today I noticed that my Emmet was working the way it worked for others.
 I found the link listed above which explained some default settings and allowed me to get Emmet working for me.
 Possibly a blessing and a curse.